katoiek/wrike-api-tools/README.md

 <a id="english"></a>
 ## English

-Wrike API Tools is a local UI tool that allows you to access and manipulate Wrike data using the Wrike API.
+Wrike API Tools is a local UI tool that allows you to access and manage Wrike data, with a focus on user groups and organizational structure, using the Wrike API.

 ### Features

 - Accessing your Wrike account using OAuth2 (permanent token)
-- View spaces, tasks, and user information
+- View spaces, user groups, and user information
-- Create and manage tasks
-- users lists
 - Multi-language support (English/Japanese)

 ### Installation